R-Fig-Con/ESP32-Wi-Fi-Firmware/README.md

 # Wi-Fi firmware for ESP32
 ## A Low-Cost Experimental Platform for Dense Wireless Networks

-This repository contains the firmware for a wireless Medium Access Control (MAC) protocol implementation, developed for an ESP32 microcontroller paired with a CC1101 radio module.
+This repository contains the firmware for a wireless Medium Access Control (MAC) protocol implementation, developed for an ESP32 microcontroller development board (DOIT ESP32 DEVKIT V1) paired with a CC1101 radio module.

 Key components include: